A Mom’s Guide to a Happier & Calmer Holiday Season with the Ultimate Holiday Planner (it’s free)!

 - trip to the library for holiday books

 Google “your town + holiday events” there are sure to be a ton of events or ask in your neighborhood’s FB group!
+Or check out my list of the Mom’s Guide to the best family Christmas bucket list!

 We always try and give to others when we can, so I wanted to include it in the Holiday Spending Plan.
 If you can give either cash or an item (pst… I have a super fun idea that I’ll share with you later, be sure you sign up for emails to get it!)